Kardi Teknomo

 By Kardi Teknomo, PhD.

 To understand the significant of digital root pattern, in this section, you will learn some applications of digital root.
-The first example is just for fun and the second example is the practical application of digital root.
+The first few examples are just for fun and then we discuss more serious and practical applications of digital root.

 Guess a Digit